Pr0xximity999/Quartz/content/index.md

 # Information
 ## Tags
-I give every file some tags that resemble the content, things like:
+I give every file some tags that resemble the content, things like<br>
 #lectoraat / #informative / #school

-But also what language the page is in:<br>
+But also what language the page is in<br>
 #language/dutch / #language/english / #taal/engels / #taal/nederlands

 ## Folder system